ERDDAP

 - To make an architecture that works well with all grid topographies.

-- To make a system that fails gracefully and in a limited way if any part becomes over-burdened.
+and in a limited way if any part becomes over-burdened.

-(The time required to copy a large datasets will always limit the system's ability to deal
+(The time required to copy a large datasets will always limit

 with sudden increases in the demand for a specific dataset.)